The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

-In summary, for each \((b,d)\in\mathcal{P}\), choosing \(h\) and \(N\) large enough produces instability to wave-like perturbations.
-There are also well-defined bounds on the wavelengths of these perturbations based on the ratio of long-range interaction distance to the total number of cell locations.
-For \((b,d)\notin \mathcal{P}\), there is no such instability.
-This gives a characterization of the behavior that is expected when \((b,d)\) has already been fixed and \(h\) is free to vary.
+The previous theorem gives a characterization of the behavior that is expected when \((b,d)\) has already been fixed and \(h\) is free to vary.
 It is also important to consider the behavior when \(h\) is fixed and \((b,d)\) is free to vary.